Austria powers down public life as fourth COVID-19 lockdown begins

 "A lockdown, a relatively tough method, a sledgehammer, is the only option to reduce the numbers (of infections) here."

-The conservative-led government imposed a lockdown on the unvaccinated last week but daily infections kept extending far above the previous peak reached a year ago and intensive care beds are running short.

-On Friday, the government announced it was reimposing a full lockdown as of Monday and would make it compulsory to get vaccinated as of Feb.
-1, a step few countries have taken.

-People can leave their homes for a limited number of reasons like going to work or buying essentials.
+People can leave home for a limited number of reasons like going to work or buying essentials.
 Going for a walk is allowed with no limit on time or distance.
 Only one person from another household can be met at a time.

-Workplaces and schools will stay open, but the government has asked parents to keep their children at home if possible.

 ((francois.murphy@thomsonreuters.com))